California Tax Relief: Resolve FTB, EDD & CDTFA Issues with Boulanger CPA

 - Innocent Spouse Relief – Protection for spouses unfairly burdened by a partner’s tax liabilities.

 At Boulanger CPA and Consulting PC, based in Orange County, we specialize in assisting individuals and businesses in navigating the complex landscape of California tax relief solutions.
-Our experienced tax professionals will assess your situation and help you determine the best course of action for resolution.
+Our experienced tax professionals will assess your situation and help you determine the best course of action for resolution whether you need to get California tax relief help in Orange County or anywhere else in the state.

 Enforcement and Collection Actions by the FTB